 Replace your fan wall control with a smart version.
 Some people use a basic smart switch to do this, but you lose the ability to control the fan speed.
 Dedicated smart fan controllers can give you the normal control experience, with the integration of a fully smart fan at potentially less cost.

-This article will look at options for the first type, going with a fully smart fan from the outset.
+This article will look at options for the first type, going with a fully smart ceiling fan from the outset.

 Hub or no hub?

-Like other smart devices, some brands have opted to use an intermediary device to provide smart control, or just some aspects of it such as smart home integration features.
+Like other smart devices, some brands have opted to use an intermediary device to provide smart features, or just some aspects of it such as smart home integration features.
 This can be OK, but is normally only beneficial for devices that are not hard wired to the house and need to use a lower power communication method.

-For simplicity it’s better to look at smart fans that just use normal WiFi, as this opens up your options for how to control them.
+For simplicity it’s better to look at smart ceiling fans that just use normal WiFi, as this opens up your options for how to control them.